VCityTeam/ConVer-G/Readme.md

 #### 🦆 Quads-Query

-This project uses:
+This project:

-- the `jena-fuseki-server` Apache Jena Fuseki is a SPARQL server,
+- uses the `jena-fuseki-server` Apache Jena Fuseki is a SPARQL server,
-- a [Dockerized PostgreSQL 16 database](https://www.postgresql.org/docs/16/index.html), so the `postgresql` driver is installed too.
+- needs a [PostgreSQL 16 database](https://www.postgresql.org/docs/16/index.html) if you use this target language, so the `postgresql` driver is installed too.

 This project has been tested with: `junit-jupiter-engine`